Star Pattern Fragments: Accessing Knowledge Graphs through Star Patterns: Preliminaries

 \begin{definition}[RDF Triple] Given the infinite and disjoint sets $U$ (set of all URIs), $B$ (set of all blank nodes), and $L$ (set of all literals), an RDF triple is a triple of the form $(s,p,o)\in (U\cup B)\times U \times (U\cup B\cup L)$, where $s$, $p$, $o$ are called \textit{subject}, \textit{predicate}, and \textit{object}. \end{definition}

 A knowledge graph (RDF graph) $\mathcal{G}$ is a finite set of RDF triples.
-Today, SPARQL\footnote{\url{http://www.w3.org/TR/rdf-sparql-query/}} is the standard language for querying RDF data.
-A SPARQL query contains a set of \textit{triple patterns}, which are triples of the form $(s,p,o)\in (U\cup B\cup V)\times (U\cup V) \times (U\cup B\cup L\cup V)$.
-A \textit{star pattern} is a set of \textit{n} triple patterns, $\{(s_1,p_1,o_1),\dots,(s_n,p_n,o_n)\}$, such that the subjects of all these triple patterns are the same, i.e., $s_i=s_j$ for any $1\leq i,j\leq n$.
-In the following, we recall the definition of Linked Data Fragments (LDFs)~\cite{DBLP:journals/ws/VerborghSHHVMHC16}.
+Today, SPARQL\footnote{\url{https://www.w3.org/TR/sparql11-query/}} is the standard language for querying RDF data.
+A SPARQL query contains a set of \textit{triple patterns}, which, given the additional infinite set $V$ (disjoint with $U$, $B$ and $L$) of all variables, are triples of the form $(s,p,o)\in (U\cup B\cup V)\times (U\cup V) \times (U\cup B\cup L\cup V)$.

+In the following, a \textit{star pattern} is defined to be one of two types of star patterns: subject-based star patterns or object-based star patterns.

+\begin{definition}[Subject-Based Star Pattern] A \textit{subject-based star pattern} is a set of \textit{n} triple patterns, $\{(s_1,p_1,o_1),\dots,(s_n,p_n,o_n)\}$, such that the subjects of all these triple patterns are the same, i.e., $s_i=s_j$ for all $1\leq i,j\leq n$. \end{definition}

+\begin{definition}[Object-Based Star Pattern] An \textit{object-based star pattern} is a set of \textit{n} triple patterns, $\{(s_1,p_1,o_1),\dots,(s_n,p_n,o_n)\}$, such that the objects of all these triple patterns are the same, i.e., $o_i=o_j$ for all $1\leq i,j\leq n$. \end{definition}

+Given the definition of subject-based star patterns and object-based star patterns, a star pattern is defined as follows.

+\begin{definition}[Star Pattern] A \textit{star pattern} $S$ is a set of \textit{n} triple patterns, $S=\{(s_1,p_1,o_1),\dots,(s_n,p_n,o_n)\}$, such that $S$ is either a subject-based star pattern or an object-based star pattern. \end{definition}

+Corollary, an \textit{RDF star} is a set of RDF triples that has the same properties as in Definition~\ref{def:sp}.